grosser/kube-leader/Readme.md

 Create a new release via github UI, workflow will automatically build a new binary.

 # TODO

 - support flags like `--help` or log/interval options
 - reduce binary size by not relying on operator-sdk directly
+- make it spawn the child and relay signals like [consul lock](https://www.consul.io/docs/commands/lock.html#usage) does, so it can be used when executable hangs

 # Author